accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### Test 5.1.3 with Acrobat Reader

 1. Open the PDF file and consult the table of contents or display the list of headings ("bookmark" icon in the left-hand side panel).
-2. Check that each title provides a satisfactory description of the content to which it relates.
+2. Check that each heading provides a satisfactory description of the content to which it relates.
 3. If so, the test is validated.

 ##### Mapping {class="disclosure mapping"}